Agency Reporting Requirements for USAspending.Gov

 Section 6050—Information Flow to USAspending.gov

-The Information Flow diagram provides an overview of the sources of the data included in the DAIMS, how the data is submitted to the DATA Act Broker, and ultimately displayed on USAspending.gov.
+The Information Flow diagram provides an overview of the sources of the data included in the GSDM, how the data is submitted to the Data Broker, and ultimately displayed on USAspending.gov.
 This model shows how the data flows from agencies’ financial and awards systems to the public website.

 Section 6055—Other Systems Used for USAspending